UsamaEquinorAFK/IntroToReact/readme.md

 Now we should just have a blank 3x3 grid printed out or 9 squares.
 Lets add the clickable square logic back into the code now.

-Square component should take in a new prop now.
+Square component should take in a new prop now called onSquareClick.

 ``` java